lucaswerkmeister/keybase-completion/README.md

 ```
 git tag -v version_1.1
 ```
-The direcoty is signed as well, you can check that with keybase
+The whole directory (in the `master` branch) is signed as well, you can check that with keybase
 ```
 keybase dir verify
 ```